guyr18/pharmacy-management-system/README.md

   **EDIT**: This was implemented, however the efficiency of the implementation could be improved.
 This will be described in the demo video
             embedded above.
 However, run-time has significantly been improved.
 All data relations are no longer loaded except at start-time.
             Two vectors are used to facilitate data synchronization within a shared memory segment or region.
 This is based on the allocated amount of memory and currently does not expand.
-If two many operations are encountered, the memory capacity will be passed and an std::bad_alloc exception will be thrown.
+If too many operations are encountered, the memory capacity will be exceeded and an std::bad_alloc exception will be thrown.
 I am currently looking for ways around this.
 A potential thought is to load all data relations or a partition of the data relations from PostgreSQL if the exception is raised.
 This exception could be caught this way.